h8d13/HayDay/README.md

 2. It's a game to prays on your patience, so it's fun to automate.

 Finally, I will not provide the full automation script as it's against terms of service.
 I will however, show the full work to get there.
+Also thanks to @claritycoders for inspiration with the fishing bot.

 As per any automation problem we should break down the exercise: